MokriZza/caesar_cipher_java/README.md

 caesar_cipher_java
 ==================

-Simple command line application that can encode and decode using caesar cipher
+Simple command line application that can encode and decode text (only latin letters) using caesar cipher.